Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Conclusions

-The Log and Tanh models have a Bayesian evidence much lower than $\Lambda$CDM, with $\log B \approx -10$.
-The remaining models have more evidence than $\Lambda$CDM.
-Interestingly, the Exp model has $\log B \approx 3$, showing strong preference in the Jeffreys scale over $\Lambda$CDM without the assistance of the cosmological constant, which only slightly helps.
-The phenomenological models have $\log B \approx 8$ and therefore work very well.
-All the models predict an age of the Universe of $t_0 \approx 13.45-13.55$ Gyr, well below the Planck $\Lambda$CDM age of 13.80~Gyr due to the high local $H_0$ measurements and the low observed comoving distance to $z \lesssim 1$ from DESI DR2 BAO \citep{DESI_2025}.
+The models we consider predict an age of the Universe of $t_0 \approx 13.60-13.74$ Gyr, below the CMB + $\Lambda$CDM age of 13.805~Gyr \citep{Camphuis_2025} due to the high local $H_0$ measurements and the low observed comoving distance to $z \lesssim 1$ from DESI~DR2 BAO \citep{DESI_2025}.
+These slightly reduced ages are in mild $2\sigma - 3\sigma$ tension with the ages of the oldest Galactic stars and globular clusters, but the standard 13.8~Gyr prediction using CMB + $\Lambda$CDM is in $<2\sigma$ tension.